 BPM examples and applications

-BPM applications are used in many departments within an organization.
+BPM applications are used in many departments within an organization to improve and streamline processes.
 Examples of how it is used to achieve business objectives include the following:

 - Human resources.
 BPM software can make HR departments more efficient by, for example, simplifying the review of timesheets.
 Onboarding new hires is another HR area where BPM can improve and speed up the many steps of the process.
 When document-centric HR tasks are automated, it cuts the use of paper forms throughout a company.